flori/go-buildpack/README.md

 top level json keys:

-* `rootPath` (String): the root package name of the packages you are pushing to Heroku.
+* `rootPath` (String): the root package name of the packages you are pushing to Scalingo.
 You can find this locally with `go list -e .`.
 There is no default for this and it must be specified.
 Recent versions of govendor automatically fill in this field for you.
 You can re-run `govendor init` after upgrading to have this field filled in automatically, or it will be filled the next time you use govendor to modify a dependency.

-* `heroku.goVersion` (String): the major version of go you would like Heroku to use when compiling your code: if not specified defaults to the most recent supported version of Go.
+* `scalingo.goVersion` (String): the major version of go you would like Scalingo to use when compiling your code: if not specified defaults to the most recent supported version of Go.

-* `heroku.install` (Array of Strings): a list of the packages you want to install.
+* `scalingo.install` (Array of Strings): a list of the packages you want to install.
   If not specified, this defaults to `["."]`.
 Other common choices are:
   `["./cmd/..."]` (all packages and sub packages in the `cmd` directory) and `["./..."]` (all packages and sub packages of the current directory).
 The exact